How and Where to Put Weights on a Pinewood Derby® Car

 Notice the rear weight is still on the hill and falling, pushing the car.
 The front weight on the flat part of the track is no longer falling, therefore no longer pushing (or, in this case, pulling) the car.
 The extra push made by the rear weight significantly affects the car’s speed once it is on the flat portion of the track!

-Watch the video clip below to see a properly weighted car pull away from the competition on the flat portion of the track!
+Watch the video clip below to see how a car with proper weights on a Pinewood Derby® car pulls away from the competition on the flat portion of the track!

-As you move weight toward the back of the car, you increase the load born by the rear wheels and decrease the load handled by the front.
-There is a point where there can be enough weight in the rear to raise the front wheels off the track, or at least make it so there is not enough downforce on the front to keep the car going straight.
-This imbalance leads to an unstable car that will wiggle or, in extreme cases, jump off the track.
+As you shift weight toward the back of the car, you increase the load on the rear wheels and decrease it on the front wheels.
+There is a point at which the rear can be heavy enough to lift the front wheels off the track, or at least create insufficient downforce at the front to keep the car going straight.
+This imbalance regarding weights on a Pinewood Derby® car leads to an unstable car that will wiggle or, in extreme cases, jump off the track.

 A balance must be struck between maximizing weight in the rear and keeping the car stable as it races down the track.
 Two methods are used to balance and distribute the weight in a Pinewood Derby® car.